 Video meeting agendas should contain only what is essential.
 In the current environment, boards need to be very focused on what is important at the moment.
 Priorities have inevitably changed.
 Much that looked a good use of the board’s time even just a month ago now represents luxury in the board’s use of time that it can no longer afford.

 What is to be achieved at the meeting should be explicit and, so far as possible, limited.
 Agendas should be stripped of anything that can be completed ‘off-line’.
-For example, a board meeting via video is not the place for conveying information that could be just as easily provided in some other way.
+For example, a board meeting via video conferencing is not the place for conveying information that could be just as easily provided in some other way.
 If necessary, information papers (e.g. on performance tracking) should be short in length and long (relatively speaking) on insight.
-Materials vital to dealing with agenda items should be provided sufficiently ahead of time for directors to review and ask (‘post’) any questions ahead of time so answers can be provided before the meeting.
+Any relevant material vital to dealing with agenda items should be provided in advance for the board of directors to review and ask (‘post’) any questions ahead of time so answers can be provided before the meeting.
 In the case of BoardPro, and once the agenda has been published by the administrator (sometimes even the CEO as the same), board members are notified by email that their board pack and accompanying documents are ready for their review.
 Using BoardPro notes (annotation feature), the directors are free to make personal and private notations on their pack leading up to and including the meeting itself.

 To support a video meeting, it is even more important than usual for management to provide clear, succinct papers, well ahead of the meeting.
 Lengthy presentations at the meeting are out.